ilg-physics-ucsb/physics6-manual/6CL/WaveOptics/WaveOptics.md

 4. Make sure that diffraction is checked in order to see the diffraction effects.

 :::Question
-Based on the interference only and diffraction only part of the exercise, make a prediction about what will happen if you adjust the following parameters independently:
+Based on the interference only and diffraction only part of the exercise, predict what will happen if you adjust the following parameters independently:

 a.
 The slit width.